bestestdev/meebo/README.md

 3. Provide audio feedback through the speaker
 4. Make autonomous decisions using the LLM running on the server
 5. Process visual data from the wide-angle camera for enhanced environmental awareness
+6. Act in real-time with streaming LLM responses and tool usage

 ## Implementation Plan